Keep up with Lakeland.

 When: 7 p.m.
 Thursday, beginning with fireworks over Lake Mirror

-Where: RP Funding Center and back via Lake Mirror (see the map above)
+Where: RP Funding Center and back via Lake Mirror.
+Check the route map above.

 Toilets: Portajons are marked in blue on the map.